hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 #### B﻿ackend server lifecycle:

-T﻿he following picture is depicting what happens on the backend server when a particpant has registered for a workshop.
-If you remember the fisrt article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that it the latter can proceed with the workshop preparation and deployment.
-Once done with these different tasks, it informs back the frontend through api calls with the relevant information.
+T﻿he following picture is depicting what happens on the backend server when a participant has registered for a workshop.
+If you remember the fisrt article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that the latter can proceed with the workshop preparation and deployment.
+Once done with these different tasks, it informs back the api-db server through api calls with the relevant information.

 L﻿et 's now look in details what is really happening  on the backend server's side:

 ![](/img/wod-blogserie2backend-workflow.png "backend server <CREATE> workflow")

-0- The procmail api: this is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform adequat actions.
+0- The procmail api: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As any api, it uses verbs to performs actions.
 In our case, we leverage <CREATE>, <CLEANUP>, <RESET> and <PURGE>.
 This api is actually based on a script `procmail-action.sh`.
 The following scripts defines the different actions linked to the verbs passed through the api calls.

 I﻿n order to work properly, `procmail-action.sh`needs to source 3 files: